Healthcare in Russia: Recent developments

-Starting 2000, there was significant growth in spending for public healthcare and in 2006 it exceed the pre-1991 level in real terms.
-Also life expectancy increased from 1991–93 levels, infant mortality rate dropped from 18.1 in 1995 to 8.4 in 2008.
+Starting 2000, there was significant growth in spending for public healthcare and in 2006 it exceeded the pre-1991 level in real terms.
+Also life expectancy increased from 1991 to 1993 levels, infant mortality rate dropped from 18.1 in 1995 to 8.4 in 2008.

 In May 2012 Putin signed the May Decrees which included a plan to double the wages of healthcare staff by 2018 and gradual privatisation of state health services.
 In November 2014 the wage rises in Moscow led to the closure of 15 hospitals and 7,000 redundancies.

 In 2011, Moscow's government launched a major project known as UMIAS as part of its electronic healthcare initiative.
 UMIAS stands for Integrated Medical Information and Analytical System of Moscow.
 The aim of the project is to make healthcare more convenient and accessible for Muscovites.

 The private health insurance market, known in Russian as voluntary health insurance (добровольное медицинское страхование, ДМС) to distinguish it from state-sponsored Mandatory Medical Insurance, has experienced sustained levels of growth, owing to dissatisfaction with the level of services provided by state hospitals.
 It was introduced in October 1992.
 Perceived advantages of private healthcare include access to modern medical equipment and shorter waiting lists for specialist treatment.
 Private health insurance is most common in the larger cities such as Moscow and St Petersburg, as income levels in most of Russia are still too low to generate a significant level of demand.

 Revenues for the leading private medical institutions in the country reached €1 billion by 2014, with double-digit levels of growth in the previous years.
 As a result of the financial crisis in Russia, the proportion of companies offering health insurance fell from 36% to 32% in 2016.
 The number of people covered by a voluntary healthcare policy in Moscow was 3.1 million in 2014, or 20.8% of the population.